Leo Jung: Early career

 I can remember a number of loathsome places ... and I cannot criticize too sharply the carelessness, which made such conditions possible.
 Coupled with the inability of the rabbis to discuss this all-important subject and with a lack of informed rebellion among women (who should have refused to get married before the community established decent mikvaoth) the situation prevailed which rendered such hostility on the part of the half informed and uninformed young women more intelligible.

 Jung was involved in raising standards by actively creating commissions to improve observance of most aspects of Jewish ritual life including circumcision, conversion, kashrut, shabbat, burial, and mikveh.

-After serving for two and a half years at the Knesset Israel congregation in Cleveland, in 1922 he and his wife Irma Rothschild were asked to come to New York City, for he position of rabbi at the prestigious Jewish Center Synagogue, in New York.
+After serving for two and a half years at the Knesset Israel congregation in Cleveland, in 1922 he and his wife Irma Rothschild were asked to come to New York City, for the position of rabbi at the prestigious Jewish Center Synagogue, in New York.

 Jung hired Joseph Kaminetsky to serve as principal of the newly founded afternoon school and Kaminetsky later became executive director of Manhattan Day School, which evolved from the Jewish Center Day School.
 Kaminetsky later became the director of the Torah Umesorah school system.

 Since Orthodoxy was not well represented in the Jewish-American publication world, Jung's Jewish Library Series and his other works played an important role in creating books for and about Orthodox Judaism.
 The multi-volumed series helped promote traditional rabbinic biography and literature among the American public, though they had limited circulation.

 In 1926, Jung, as head of the editorial board of the Jewish Forum, recommended that all Jewish organizations have Sabbath observance as a fundamental purpose.
 The Orthodox Union (then known as the Union of Orthodox Jewish Congregations of America, or UOJCA) instituted a Sabbath Committee, which included Jung.
 The committee's goal was to educate, to rally loyalty to the Sabbath, and facilitate employment opportunities for Sabbath observers.

 Jung was vice president of the UOJCA, from 1926 to 1934.
 In 1926, Jung organized The Rabbinic Council of the UOJCA and was its president for the following eight years.
 The Rabbinic Council was to assume the rabbinic functions of the Union, including kashrut supervision; the "OU" became its organizational symbol and trademark.
 As vice president of the UOJCA and organizer of its Rabbinic Council, Jung and others began a crusade to fight the corrupt "kashrut jungle" and replace it with a reliable system under the OU imprint.